Christine8888/replicationbench-release/README.md

 ## License

-ResearchBench is released under the MIT License.
+ReplicationBench is released under the MIT License.
 See [LICENSE](LICENSE) for details.